Google launches Android 11 Beta 1, Kotlin coroutines, and Jetpack updates

 Google today launched the first Android 11 beta with final SDK and NDK APIs as well as new 10 features.
 The company also released Android Studio improvements (including ML model importing), Kotlin coroutines, Jetpack and Jetpack Compose updates, and a refreshed Google Play Console in beta.

 If that sounds like a lot, that’s because it is.
 All of this would have normally been shown off at Google’s I/O developer conference, where the first Android beta typically debuts, but as you know, the event was canceled due to the coronavirus.
-The company then planned to host the poorly-named #Android11: the Beta Launch Show in lieu, but postponed that due to widespread U.S. protests over systemic racism and police brutality.
+The company then planned to host the poorly named #Android11: the Beta Launch Show in lieu, but postponed that due to widespread U.S. protests over systemic racism and police brutality.

-Today, Google cancelled that online developer event as well:
+Today, Google canceled that online developer event as well:

 The global community of Android developers has always been a powerful force in shaping the direction of the Android platform; each and every voice matters to us.
 We have cancelled the virtual launch event to allow people to focus on important discussions around racial justice in the United States.
 Instead, we are releasing the Android 11 Beta today in a much different form, via short-form videos and web pages that you can consume at your own pace when the time is right for you.
 Millions of developers around the world build their business with Android, and we’re releasing the Beta today to continue to support these developers with the latest tools.
 We humbly thank those who are able to offer their feedback on this release.